 1. Joytale Reflective Neoprene Dog Collar

-- Breathable nylon with neoprene padding prevents chafing and supports all-day comfort
+- Breathable nylon with neoprene padding: Reduces chafing and increases comfort for all-day wear

 2. Carhartt Adjustable Reflective Dog Collar